 Content does not update while in a course or on a page

 While a user navigates within a course or stays on a static page, such as Activity Stream or Due Dates, content does not update in real time.
 In order to see content and grade updates, you must navigate out of the course and back or navigate off the page and return.
 The exception for this is content with adaptive release rules for tests, assignments, and discussions, which will invalidate the cache upon submission and refresh the content.

 Firewall allowed list to allow mobile traffic

 The Blackboard app requires two services—MLCS and mBaaS.
 MLCS is the Mobile B2 registration service that handles the school search. mBaaS is the service relay in Amazon Web Services that handles the request traffic for the Blackboard app.

-Supported.
-However, on initial access, users must first set the first account avatar from a web browser.
-If no avatar was set previously, attempting to set the initial avatar from the app shows a message: We're sorry.
+On initial access, users must set the first account avatar from a web browser.
+If no avatar was set previously, attempting to set the initial avatar from the mobile app shows a message: We're sorry.
 Your school doesn't allow you to change your photo.
 Please contact your school for more information.
 After the initial avatar is set from a web browser, subsequent avatar photos can be set from the app.